Ssimoes48/Earthquakes-Leaflet/README.md

 ## Legend

-To create the legend which explains the color coding of the circle points, I assigned the value ranges and color that correspond to the earthquake depth values.
-I then looped through the data with a `for loop` to assign the color.
+To create the legend which explains the color coding of the circle points, I assigned the value ranges and colors that correspond to the earthquake depth values.
+I then looped through the data with a `for loop` to assign each color.
 Below is the code:

 ![legend code](Images/legend_code.PNG)